 Benefits of the F.I.R.E. lifestyle include:

 • Having more flexibility with your time.
-Those who retire at 35 or 40, as opposed to 65 or 70, have more of their lifetimes left to spend pursuing and enjoying the activities they choose.
+Those who retire at 35 or 40, as opposed to 65 or 70, have more of their lifetime to spend pursuing and enjoying the activities they choose.

 • Learning to live below one’s means.
-“Lifestyle inflation” can be a problem amongst many working-age people, who find themselves spending more money as they earn more income.
-The savings strategies necessary to achieve early retirement and financial independence require its proponents to learn to live frugally, which can help them save more money in the long run—even if they don’t end up actually retiring early.
+“Lifestyle inflation” can be a problem among many working-age people who find themselves spending more money as they earn more income.
+The savings strategies necessary to achieve early retirement and financial independence require its advocates to learn to live frugally, which can help them save more money in the long run—even if they don’t end up actually retiring early.

 • Less stress.
-According to a survey by BlackRock , money is one of the leading worries for many Americans.
-Gaining enough wealth to live comfortably without working would thus wipe out a major cause of stress, which could lead not only to a more enjoyable, but also a healthier, life.
+According to a study by the American Psychological Association , money is one of the leading stressors for nearly two-thirds of Americans.
+Gaining enough wealth to live comfortably without working could wipe out a major cause of stress, which could lead to a more enjoyable, and healthier, life.

 Cons of the F.I.R.E.
 Approach